Is The Covid Unemployment Payment Taxable?

 Yes, Revenue has indicated that it will treat the COVID-19 Pandemic Unemployment Payment as taxable income .

-Jobseekers Benefit has been taxable for years – so we expect the Covid payment to be treated by Revenue in a similar way.
+Jobseekers Benefit is taxable and has been for years.
+We expect the taxation of the Covid unemployment payment to be done in a similar way.

-It does make sense – if someone worked all through the pandemic and got paid €350 a week – they shouldn’t be expected to pay more tax on their income than someone who didn’t work.
-Both should be taxed the same.
+It does make sense.
+For instance , someone who worked through the pandemic, earning €350 a week, won’t pay more tax on that income than someone who didn’t work.

 How Much Tax Will You Have to Pay?

-When you return to work – if there is any income tax due it won’t normally be collected in one big lump sum.
+After returning to work – if there is any income tax due, Revenue won’t normally collect it in one lump sum.
 Revenue will usually review your tax situation at the end of the year and work out any under or overpayment.
-You should get a rebate if there you have overpaid tax.
+You could even get a rebate if you have overpaid tax.

 If we find out that Revenue have different plans for the Covid payment – we will update this post.